a-gratton/Sudoku-Solver/README.md

 ### Python

 The Python implementation includes driver code to generate and solve random grids.
 If you want to solve a specific puzzle, define it as a two-dimensional list called `grid` at the top of main.

+The python implementation also supports arbitrary sized grids!
+Try it out with a 16x16 puzzle.

+## License
+This project is licensed under the terms of the MIT license.